carloscastillom/Data-Analytics/README.md

 - what we eat?
-Co2 consumption of the food we eat. water consumption of the food we eat
+Co2 consumption of the food we eat. water consumption of the food we eat. trade matrix 5 MM rows

 - Energy production and distribution
 - Energy Grid capacidad installada